 The EM10’s bass leans towards the fun range, due to its slightly greater than neutral quantity.
 It’s a bass that comes with a nice mid-bass punch.
 Even so, its low-end extension is about average, and it isn’t a mean, hard-hitting bass.
 It is however a natural-sounding bass.
 Due to the lower treble tuning, the bass has a soft touch.
 It’s a rounded bass, with a gentle decay.
 It’s decisively not a stereotypical dry, lean BA bass.
 While manufacturers often choose to dip the upper-bass in order to create a cleaner sound, the EM10 maintains a fairly linear tuning throughout the upper-bass region, in favour of tone.
 Taken together, it’s a fun bass with a gentle touch, which contributes to the overall tone.

 There’s a special glow over the EM10’s midrange.
 It’s exciting and engaging, but most of all, easy to listen to.
 The most common way to add some excitement is by lifting the lower treble, which also results in a brighter sound.
 But the EM10 instead lifts the higher treble regions combined with a classic 5 KHz dip, effectively avoiding the whole sensitive are.
-There’s a touch of beauty to the upper mids, while remaining incredibly smooth.
-It’s warm, rather than bright.
+But the signature seems centred around its enhanced upper mids; a touch of added beauty, while remaining smooth.
 The purist might say it’s coloured, but it’s purposefully, and most of all, tastefully done.
 Which isn’t to say the tuning is wildly inaccurate, as instruments nevertheless have a fairly accurate timbre, resulting from the attenuated lower treble tuning.
 And combined with the rich bass, it isn’t an overly clean-sounding midrange; but it is a very harmonious one.
 It’s a tuning that invites to forget about analytical dissection – the hallmark of a coherent signature.

 Accordingly, the EM10 creates a nicely full sound, and vocals are a treat.
 Full-bodied and slightly forward, as a result of a characteristic bump in its centre midrange frequencies.
 It’s a solidified, rounded vocal presentation, with sufficient vocal power.
 There’s body and depth to male vocals, but equally, a sweetness to that of female’s.
 It’s clear to hear the vocal presence was prioritised within the tuning, as they jump out from within the stage.
 But they do so gently, as the vocal articulation is incredibly smooth, in line with the rest of the presentation.